 Here’s everything you need to make your own reversible autumn wood signs:

 Paint (I used Fusion Mineral Paint)

 Router Table or Table Saw (if you want a reversible frame)

 The overall dimensions for the plywood board are 14″ by 30″, with the frame on, it was 15.5″ by 31.5″.

-Once you have your frame pieces cut, use your router table to cut a 1/4″ groove in the centre of the frame – leaving a 1/4″ frame on either side.
+Once you have your frame pieces cut, use your router table to cut a 1/4″ groove in the centre of the frame, leaving a 1/4″ of wood frame on either side.